In my article, Creating Your Haven of Safety I discussed the four types of boundaries and how they operate.

 You must be be absolutely sure that you’re prepared to follow through if you set a non-negotiable boundary.

 This is true of any boundary we set.
-If you say you will leave if the addict has a slip, lies to you again, or doesn’t follow through with a commitment of some kind but you doesn’t follow through, you become untrustworthy to yourself.
+If you say you will leave if your unfaithful spouse has a slip, lies to you again, or doesn’t follow through with a commitment of some kind but you doesn’t follow through, you become untrustworthy to yourself.
 Your words become hollow and lose their power to protect you and to communicate your wants and needs.
 Boundaries should not be made in haste or in the midst of experiencing strong emotions.

 Myths & Misperceptions about Boundaries